Fabric and Design Level 3

 This course can be co-constructed to meet the needs of individual learners; therefore the number of credits available may vary between individuals.

-Optional external standard 91613 Demonstrate an understanding of material development can be offered and allow an enforcement from this class.
+Optional external standard 91613 Demonstrate an understanding of material development can be offered and allow an endorsement from this class.

 Recommended Prior Learning